DEFRA/defra-ai-sdlc/workflow/workflow-getting-started.md

 ## Next steps

-To get started, ensure that your [project is set up for AI development](workflow-project-setup.md) and follow the steps in the [Playbook Workflow](README.md).
+To get started, ensure that your [project is set up for AI development](workflow-project-setup.md) and follow the steps in the [Playbook Workflow](README.md). **IMPORTANT - this includes ensuring that privacy settings are enabled, per the [project is set up](workflow-project-setup.md).**

 We also advise reading and understanding the detailed [Prompting Guidance](../prompt-library/prompting-guidance.md) before you start.